 - Setting your medications up once a week in a mediset helps you to keep track of the meds you need to take every day.
-It also helps to make sure you take them at the right time of day. - If you have trouble organizing your meds, community pharmacies are available, for a fee, to set up your meds and deliver them.
+It also helps to make sure you take them at the right time of day. - organizing your meds, community pharmacies are available, for a fee, to set up your meds and deliver them.